Florida Sentinel

 The Florida Sentinel was a newspaper established in Quincy, Florida, United States and then relocated to Tallahassee, Florida where it was published from 1841 until 1865.
 Joshua Knowles founded the paper and Joseph Clisby became the paper's editor in Tallahassee.
 The newspaper office printed a journal of the Senate during its first session and reports on the Florida Supreme Court.
 The House also contracted with him to publish their proceedings.
 February 19, 1870, the paper covered an attack by alligators on circus animals being led through the Great Dismal Swamp.
-In 1851, the office printed the minutes of the West Florida Baptist Association annual session held October 26 to October 29 1850 at the Union Academy Church in Jackson County.
+In 1851, the office printed the minutes of the West Florida Baptist Association annual session held October 26 to October 29, 1850, at the Union Academy Church in Jackson County.

 History

 Knowles began publishing the Quincy Sentinel in Quincy, Florida (northwest of Tallahassee) in November 1839.
-The paper began publishing in Tallahassee in February or March of 1841 as a successor to Quincy Sentinel.
+The paper began publishing in Tallahassee in February or March 1841 as a successor to Quincy Sentinel.